potterpk/Zephyr/README.md

 - Amber line = where it has actually been (last hour from OpenSky)
 - Dashed blue line = predicted path based on current heading and speed

-**Weather radar** — hit the 🌧️ button to toggle precipitation radar over the map.
+**Weather radar** — hit the 🌧️ button to toggle precipitation radar over the map it won't work if you zoon in too much.

 **Theme** — hit the ☀️ button to switch between dark and light mode.